repeaterjs/repeater/packages/channel/README.md

 }
 ```

-The `Channel` class is a simple constructor which is passed an `ChannelExecutor` function and implements the `AsyncIterableIterator` interface.
+The `Channel` class is a simple constructor which is passed a `ChannelExecutor` function and implements the `AsyncIterableIterator` interface.

 ```ts
 type ChannelExecutor<T> = (